 Hack #5: Get Above the Inversion

-We live and play in and around Boise, Idaho and the Treasure Valley has a notorious inversion season that is most noticeable in winter.
+We live and play in and around Boise, Idaho.
+The Treasure Valley has a notorious inversion season that is most noticeable in winter.
 Due to the shape of our valley, cold air gets trapped under a thick layer of dense fog mixed with smog.
 Temperatures under this layer can be several degrees cooler.

-Amazingly, if you can get above it, it’s much warmer, can be sunny and can feel downright balmy!
+Amazingly, if you can get above it, it can be warm sunny and can feel downright balmy!